thebeardedcactus/thebeardedcactus/about.md

 title: about
 permalink: /about/
 layout: page
-excerpt: The cactus prick.
+excerpt: the cactus prick.
 comments: false
 ---

-im a bit of a prick 🌵
+a bit of a prick 🌵